Kadee80/webdev_sp25/Week08/Contact_Form/README.md

-# Contact Form with Bootstrap, CSS variables, and Hosting on Github.io
+# Contact Form withCSS variables, and Hosting on Github.io

 Today we are going to make and style a contact form.
 We will then sprinkle in some CSS variables to change the "theme" easily, and wire it up with FormSpree.
 There are a lot of free contact form submission services, I just chose this one because it was quick and FREE.